-One of the founders, Lütke, couldn’t find a satisfactory and scalable eCommerce platform to sell his snowboard equipment, so he decided to take things into his own hands and created the platform he needed himself.
+One of the founders, Lütke, couldn’t find a satisfactory and scalable e-commerce platform to sell his snowboard equipment, so he took matters into his own hands and created the platform he needed.

-The first important thing the company did was build a strong community of developers revolving around Shopify.
+One crucially important thing the company did was build a strong community of developers revolving around Shopify.
 These developers were able to create their own apps through the Shopify APIs and then sell them on the site.
-Many programmers who weren’t Shopify employees indirectly contributed to the development of new software for the platform.
+This meant that many programmers who weren’t even Shopify employees indirectly contributed to the development of new software for the platform.

 As Shopify was growing, it acquired 11 other companies between 2013 and 2019, among them Oberlo (dropshipping) and 6 River Systems (artificial intelligence and robotics).

-In January 2017 Shopify was integrated with Amazon and in 2019, with Snapchat.
+In January 2017, Shopify was integrated with Amazon, and in 2019, with Snapchat.
 In the meantime, it started a partnership with Facebook and Google.

-In 2019 it became the second-largest retailer in the US, ahead of eBay and Apple.
+In 2019, it became the second-largest retailer in the US, ahead of eBay and Apple.

 Shopify has been highly creative and innovative.
-It revolutionized and democratized the whole eCommerce market, so now everyone can have access to the tools and opportunities previously reserved for bigger companies with big budgets, but at an affordable price.
+It revolutionized and democratized the whole e-commerce market, so now everyone can have access to the tools and opportunities previously reserved for bigger companies with big budgets but at an affordable price.

 The history of Shopify tells a story of a highly successful and reliable company.